digitalimageprocessingiiith/dip-project-template/README.md

 ## Setup and Installation

-- must have proper `requirements.txt` file
+- must have proper `requirements.txt` file having even the version information.
 - must use either conda environments or python virtual environments to code your project.

 ## Sample outputs